prestontw/LotteryWinners/README.md

 ### A Caveat
-To avoid this being an awful probability problem, we allow a 'beneficiary' to go into the room once before all participants go.
+To avoid this being an awful probability problem, we allow a 'humanitarian' to go into the room once before all participants go.
-This beneficiary is allowed to open all of the boxes, switch two boxes, then the participants continue as normal.
+This humanitarian is allowed to open all of the boxes, switch two boxes, then the participants continue as normal.

-What is the strategy for the participants and the beneficiary?
+What is the strategy for the participants and the humanitarian?
-I claim that once the beneficiary goes, if they optimally switch two boxes, then each participant will always get their number.
+I claim that once the humanitarian goes, if they optimally switch two boxes, then each participant will always get their number.
-The probability without the beneficiary for 100 participants is ~33%.
+The probability without the humanitarian for 100 participants is ~33%.